 - Formal interview

-Throughout our recruitment process you will be givin the opportunity to find out more about the school, staff, meet some of our current school direct trainees, and further details as to what a Trainee Teacher positon will entail day to day.
+Throughout our recruitment process you will be given the opportunity to find out more about the school, the staff, and to meet some of our current school direct trainees.

 Following is a video by UCAS for general tips on ‘Preparing for your Interview’:

 What We Are Looking For?